somia/ninchat-sdk-ios-swift/README.md

 ## Overriding Image Assets

-Using the API delegate method `overrideImageAsset(session:forKey:)` you may supply your own Image assets as `UIImage` objects.
+Using the API delegate method `ninchat(session:overrideImageAssetForKey)` you may supply your own Image assets as `UIImage` objects.
 See the table below for explanations on the supported asset keys.

 Note that all the buttons may not be available in the UI.